mrgarvitoffice/LearnMint-Ai/README.md

 Create a file named `.env` in the **root of your project**.
 Populate it with your actual Firebase project configuration and API keys. **This step is absolutely essential for the app to function.**

+**MrGarvit has provided the following keys for enhanced functionality.
+Please distribute them as suggested or as per your preference across the available slots in your `.env` file:**
+*   `AIzaSyC9acF8uyEJssqF9ZaMOMvJNLag8EffJlo`
+*   `AIzaSyDEbQvjLG_Lb_OtDK-ka3CdcrU19dl72OY`
+*   `AIzaSyC3ZI8F99RYeMxkE5OYewSsE0o5GLHvMRs`

 ```env
 # Firebase Project Configuration (Get these from your Firebase project settings)
 # Go to Project Settings > General tab > Your apps > Web app SDK snippet